Definite: decision making software for a finite set of alternatives

-DEFINITE (decisions on a finite set of alternatives – Dutch acronyme BOSDA) is a decision support software package that has been developed to improve the quality of environmental decision making.
+DEFINITE (decisions on a finite set of alternatives – Dutch acronym BOSDA) is a decision-making software package that has been developed to improve the quality of environmental decision making.
 DEFINITE is, in fact, a whole tool kit of methods that can be used on a wide variety of problems.
 If you have a problem to solve, and you can identify alternative solutions, then DEFINITE can weigh up the alternatives for you and assess the most reasonable alternative.
 The program contains a number of graphical methods to support representation.
-To be able to deal with all types of information DEFINITE includes five different multicriteria methods, as well as Cost-Benefit and Cost-Effectiveness analysis.
+To be able to deal with all types of information DEFINITE includes five different multiple criteria decision methods (MCDM), as well as Cost-Benefit and Cost-Effectiveness analysis.
 Related procedures such as weight assessment, standardization, discounting and a large variety of methods for sensitivity analysis are also available.

 Under Windows it is easy to switch between programs.
 This means that a table from Excel can be imported into DEFINITE, a nice graph can be exported to PowerPoint for a presentation and all output can be moved to Word to prepare the evaluation report.
 Output can also be exported to other applications for additional analysis.

 Graphical evaluation methods have been included.
 This relatively new class of methods depends totally on graphics for interaction with the user.
 These methods are often easier to communicate because ranking is performed visually instead of mathematically.

 Value functions are the main addition to the tool box.
 Experiences in the last five years have shown that value functions are a valuable means of communication between the technical expert and the decision analyst.
 Value functions are well established in the literature and can be found in other decision support software as well.
 However, a unique feature of DEFINITE is a procedure that systematically leads the expert through a number of rounds of an interactive assessment session and uses an optimization approach to integrate all information provided by the experts to a full set of value functions.